On-Campus LLM Application Process

 Personal Statement of Purpose

 All applicants must provide a personal statement of purpose, written in their own words.
-The personal statement should be two pages, double-spaced, and it should discuss the applicant’s reasons for applying to the Northeastern University School of Law’s LLM Program, and it should explain how the degree relates to the applicant's professional and personal goals.
+The personal statement should be two pages, double-spaced.
+It should discuss the applicant’s reasons for applying to the Northeastern University School of Law’s LLM Program and explain how the degree relates to the applicant's professional and personal goals.

 Mailing AddressNortheastern University School of Law LLM and International Programs Attention: Meaghan Maher 416 Huntington Avenue Boston, MA 02115